vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1  key:9377e3271f
 ## Write a function that returns multiple values

+In the previous exercise, you constructed tuples, assigned tuples to variables, and unpacked tuples.
+Here you will return mutiple values from a function using tuples.

-Let's now update our `shout()` function to return multiple values using tuples.
+Let's now update our `shout()` function to return multiple values.
 Instead of returning just one string, we will return two strings with the string `!!!` concatenated to each.

 *** =instructions
 - Modify the function header such that the function name is now `shout_all`, and it accepts two parameters, `word1` and `word2`, in that order.